If you are wondering when the Facebook page moderator role should be assigned to people on your Facebook page, this post is for you.

 What are these rights?
 Let’s have a closer look at this.

-What can Facebook page moderators do on a FB page?
+What can Facebook page moderators do on a FBFaceook page?

 - respond to comments as the Facebook page